Zacbaron/Docs/pages/mydoc/mydoc_member_SEreturns.md

 ### Member Self Employed Summary

 Self Employed Returns (SE Returns) are generated for members who are contributing as a Self Employed, Contractor or Working Director.
-The is no restrictions for member to receive both Self Employed Contribution and contributions from one or more companies in the same period.
+A member may receive both Self Employed Contribution and Company (i.e. payroll) contributions from one or more companies in any period.

-The SE Returns page displays a comprehensive list of all the SE returns associated to the member.
-Member CRM displays returns in their different states, allowing a back office operator to intuitively view what returns are open, being edited, or have been finalised and paid out.
+The SE Returns page displays a list of SE returns associated to a member.
+MEMBER CRM displays returns in their different states, allowing a back office operator to intuitively see which returns are open, being edited, or have been finalised and paid out.

 {% include image.html file="backoffice/membersereturnslist.png" alt="Member SE Returns List" caption="Member SE Returns List" %}

 {% include image.html file="backoffice/memberreturnview.png" alt="Member Rerturn View" caption="Member Return View" %}

-Back office operators are also able to create new SE Returns, or view the SE Returns more in depth, and view any invoices and receipts linked to the return.
+Back office operators are also able to create new SE Returns, or view the SE Returns more in depth, and view associated invoices and receipts for a return.